Streams-Eth/four-meme-launchpad-fork/README.md

 # Four.Meme Launchpad - Professional Token Creation Platform

-A professional, secure, and feature-rich token launchpad platform built on BNB Chain, inspired by the original four.meme platform.
+A professional, secure, and feature-rich token launchpad platform built on Ethereum, inspired by the original four.meme platform.

 ## Contact me on Telegram to build your own launchpad
 <a href="https://t.me/just_ben_venture" target="_blank">